-This worthy General, in the Year 1641, was appointed by King Charles the Ist, Major General of the Scotch Forces, that were fent to Ireland to suppress the infamous and destructive Rebellion there.
-It is not my Business here to insist on those unhappy Circumstances, which so long retarded their March, and so greatly obstructed their Success.
-I find however, that he had at length the Honour to be in the Number of those, by whom GOD gave Blood to drink to those Miscreants, who had rendered themselves fo eminently worthy of it by a Series of Outrages, which the most fanguinary and detestable Faction on Earth, (I mean, that of Popery,) has feldom been able to exceed.
-For in the Year 1644, this illustrious Commander, at the Head of 14,000 of the Scotch and English Protestants, fought and defeated 22,000 of the Irish in Ulster, killed and took many Thousands of them, and feized on a great Quantity of Cattle and other Provisions, of which the Protestants were then in great Want.
+This worthy General, in the Year 1641, was appointed by King Charles the 1st, Major General of the Scotch Forces, that were fent to Ireland to suppress the infamous infamous and destructive Rebellion there.
+It is not my Bufiness here to infift on those unhappy Circumstances, which fo long retarded their March, and fo greatly obstructed their Success.
+I find however, that he had at length the Honour to be in the Number of those, by whom GOD gave Blood to drink to those Miscreants, who had rendered themselves so eminently worthy of it by a Series of Outrages, which the most fanguinary and detestable Faction on Earth, (I mean, that of Popery,) has feldom been able to exceed.
+For in the Year 1644, this illustrious Commander, at the Head of 14,000 of the Scotch and English Protestants, fought and defeated 22,000 of the Irifb in Ulfter, killed and took many Thousands of them, and seized on a great Quantity of Cattle and other Provisions, of which the Protestants were then in great Want.

-The General was a great Favourer of the Preflyterian Interest, and among the first who established it in Ireland.
-He sate in their Preflyteries and Synods; and adhered to the Interest of the Parliament, till he apprehended they were carrying Matters to an excessive Height against the King: On which, he accepted of a Commission from him, and afted under the Duke of Ormond; to which he was perfuaded by his Nephew Sir George Mumo, (of whom afterwards,) who had always adhered to the Interest of Charles the Ift, as he afterwards did to that of Charles the IId.
+The General was a great Favourer of the Proflystrian Intereft, and among the first who established it in Ireland.
+He sate in their Proflysteries and Synast's and atthered to the Interest of the Parkiamuns, till he apprehended they were carrying.
+Matters to an excessive Height against the King: On which he accepted of a Commission of the Manager of the Parke of Ormond; to which he was perisaded by his Nephew Sir George Manre, (of whom asterwards,) who had always adhered to the Interest of Charles the 18, as he afterwards did to that of Charles the IId.

-In the Year 1645, the General was fur-prized by Colonel Monk, before he could draw out his Men from their Quarters; and he and they were by that Means taken Prifoners: But he continued not long in their Hands; for Death came and fet him at

-Liberty foon after.
+In the Year 16.45, the General was surprized by Colonel Monk, before he could draw out his Men from their Quarters; and he and they were by that Means taken Prifoners: But he continued not long in their Hands: for Death came and fet himst Liberty foon after.

-It is worthy of our Notice by the Way, that in the Year 1644, we find Monk imprisoned by the Parliament, for having accepted a Commission from the King, and acted in Consequence of it, though before that, he had acted by Commission from the Parliament: And again, in the Year 1648, we find him fighting for the Parliament against the King: And his furprizing and taking General Munro, was the first thing that brought him into Favour with the Parliament.
+It is worthy of our Notice by the Way, that in the Year 1644, we find Monk impriloned by the Parliament, for having accepted a Commillion from the King, and acted in confequence of it, though before that, he had acted by Commillion from the Parliament: And again, in the Year 1648, we find him fighting for the Parliament againt the King: And his furprizing and taking General Monro, was the first thing that brought him into Favour with the Parliameht.
 For in that reeling Time we find Men of a much better Character than Monk, changing Sides again and again, as they apprehended the one Party or the other to be in the Right, from the many different Demands, Refufals, and Concessions, which then happened between them.